clanrobin/clanrobin.github.io/index.md

 ## Astro Research
 Here I use [k-Nearest Neighbours](/astro/kNN_example.html) to make a 2D photometric completeness map of an astronomical field, using Python and TOPCAT.

+[Matched Filter analysis](/MatchedFilter/MatchedFilter.md) of the Palomar 5 stellar stream.
+This analysis was done by Deeksha Beniwal when she was my student at Gemini South Observatory.

 My page on using some data analysis techniques in [Astronomy](/astro/astro.md)

 <!--